davidmlentz/davidmlentz.github.io/monitoringLAMP.md

 ### What is the LAMP stack?

-Web applications of all sizes have some common requirements: a web server, and usually a database and a server-side language.
 The LAMP stack&mdash;a combination of Linux, Apache, MySQL and PHP (or alternatively Python)&mdash;is one way to bring together the technologies required to power a scalable and dynamic web application.

 ### Why is monitoring the LAMP stack important?

 Your users' experience depends on the performance of your infrastructure.
 By bringing your LAMP stack's performance data into Datadog, you can visualize and communicate information that represents steady state performance, outages and incidents, scalability needs, and potential problems.
-That information should form the basis for your decisions as you maintain your application, shaping future development and architecture plans.

 ### What you'll learn in this post

-Collecting and displaying valuable, actionable data starts with a few small steps.
 This article guides you through installing and configuring the Datadog Agent, and instrumenting some basic code to gather the type of data that can help you understand your application's performance.

-Once the Agent is running and the host is configured, you'll see how to view application data within your Datadog account.
-You'll see some default dashboards first, then finish by creating a basic customized dashboard that combines metrics from all the components of your LAMP stack.
+Once the Agent is running and the host is configured, you'll view application data within your Datadog account using default dashboards.
+You'll finish by creating a basic customized dashboard that combines metrics from all the components of your LAMP stack.

 ## Prerequisites